 - a.
-Although it is not specifically required by NZ IAS 12 until changes to the tax legislation are enacted, substantively enacted or announced, groups that expect to be subject to the global minimum top-up tax may determine that information about its impact is relevant to a user's understanding of the entity's financial position and financial performance.
-The nature of the disclosures i.e. quantitative or qualitative and the level of detail would depend on the progress of the tax legislative process in the specific jurisdictions and the group's assessment of the potential impacts.
-For further information.
-For further information, see our web article. - b.
-The OECD's draft legislative framework for the global minimum tax applies to multinational enterprise groups with a total consolidated group revenue of \$750 million or more in at least two of the four preceding years, although jurisdictions may introduce a lower threshold.
-Therefore, the Group may not be subject to this global minimum tax depending on the final enacted legislation.
-In addition, although at the date of publication of this guide it is assumed that none of the jurisdictions in which the Group operates had enacted or substantively enacted the tax legislation related to the top-up at the date of publication of the Group's financial statements, this may not be the case.
-This disclosure is provided for illustrative purposes only. - c.
-It is noted that for the purposes of the top-up tax, if a single jurisdiction in which the group operates enacts or substantively enacts changes to its tax laws, then the entire group may be impacted regardless of whether a similar tax law has been enacted or substantively enacted in the jurisdiction of the ultimate parent.
+In May 2023, the IASB issued International Tax Reform Pillar Two Model Rules (Amendments to IAS 12), which introduced a temporary mandatory exception from accounting for deferred tax that arises from legislation implementing the top-up tax (Pillar Two legislation).
+The amendments also require an entity to provide new disclosures from 31 December 2023, but no disclosures are required in interim periods ending on or before 31 December 2023.
+For further information, see our web article and read our talkbook. - b.
+The Organisation for Economic Co-operation and Development's draft legislative framework for the global minimum top-up tax (Pillar Two model rules) applies to multinational enterprise groups with total consolidated group revenue of EUR 750 million or more in at least two of the four preceding years, although jurisdictions may introduce a lower threshold.
+Although the Group may not be subject to this global minimum top-up tax, the disclosures are included for illustration purposes. - c.
+It is noted that for the purposes of the top-up tax, if a single jurisdiction in which a group operates enacts or substantively enacts changes to its tax laws, then that entire group may be impacted regardless of whether a similar tax law has been enacted or substantively enacted in the jurisdiction of the ultimate parent.
 An entity needs to monitor the progress of the legislative process in each jurisdiction in which it operates to determine whether and when it may become subject to the top-up tax.